Top Trade Schools (2026)

 • Hands-On Training: Labs, workshops, and simulated job environments

-• Job Placement Support: Employer partnerships and apprenticeship programs
+• Career Services Support: Employer partnerships and apprenticeship programs

 Many schools also offer flexible schedules, online theory classes, and accelerated programs designed for working adults.

-Trade schools prepare students for a range of specialized, high-paying technical careers.
+Trade schools prepare students for a range of specialized technical careers.
 Popular options include:

 • HVAC Technician: Heating, cooling, and refrigeration systems